byterubpay/byterub-site/_i18n/tr/resources/developer-guides/wallet-rpc.md

 {% include disclaimer.html translated="false" version=page.version %}
 ## Introduction

-This is a list of the monero-wallet-rpc calls, their inputs and outputs, and examples of each.
-The program monero-wallet-rpc replaced the rpc interface that was in simplewallet and then monero-wallet-cli.
+This is a list of the byterub-wallet-rpc calls, their inputs and outputs, and examples of each.
+The program byterub-wallet-rpc replaced the rpc interface that was in simplewallet and then byterub-wallet-cli.

-All monero-wallet-rpc methods use the same JSON RPC interface.
+All byterub-wallet-rpc methods use the same JSON RPC interface.
 For example:

 ```
 IP=127.0.0.1